 Cleopatra Island(Sedir Island) Beach: Sedir Island, also known as Cleopatra Beach, is 16 kilometers north of Marmaris and one of the must-see beacheso of Marmaris.
 The sandy beach of the island and the crystal clear sea are very famous.

 Orhaniye / Kizkumu Beach: Orhaniye is surrounded by pine forests.
-What makes it famous is the world famous Kizkumu Beach and the sea.
+What makes it famous is the world-famous Kizkumu Beach and the sea.
 The shallow canal, which you can walk in the sea, can make it especially nice for photographers to catch beautiful squares.

-Bordubet Bay: Bordubet Bay, situated on the Resadiye-Marmaris, was named after the British troops hiding in this bay many years ago gave the region the name “Bird the bed”.
+Bordubet Bay: Bordubet Bay, situated on the Resadiye-Marmaris, was named after the British troops hiding in this bay many years ago, giving the region the name “Bird the bed”.
 Bordubet, where the sea merged with the forest and was far from being constructed; plant, a virgin area with animal diversity.
 One of the most important features of Bordubet is that the sea forms a channel 200 meters wide and 600 meters long while moving towards the forest.

 Where do you stay in Marmaris?

 Marmaris in Turkey every year are among the most domestic and foreign tourists who vacation region.
 There are many hotels in Marmaris with five star and world-class qualities

 Apart from these hotels, there are also several cheap hotels, villas, and pensions in Marmaris.
 It is possible to find accommodation for every budget.

 Places that can be preferred for accommodation in Marmaris are usually located on the coastline.
 Marmaris center, Uzunyalı, Siteler, Armutalan, and Icmeler are many accommodation alternatives in the region.
 If you do not want to stay away from the lively nightlife of Marmaris, staying in the center can be the right choice for you.
 So you can easily reach the places you want to see.